microsoft/WindowsAppSDK/docs/contributor-guide.md

 Or start a Developer Command Prompt or Developer Powershell for VS 2019, and use ```msbuild /p:configuration=release,platform=x86 projectreunion.sln``` to build.

 If you don't have Visual Studio 2019 or Visual Studio Code installed you can download them [here](https://visualstudio.microsoft.com/downloads/).

+### Coding Style Guide

+The Project Reunion Coding Style Guide aims to help contributors produce the best code possible by providing specific guidance on best practices, techniques and technologies.
+We strive to keep the rules as natural and unobtrusive as practical while promiting qualify, productivity and fun.

+#### C++

+Please follow the industry driven [C++ Code Guidelines](https://isocpp.github.io/CppCoreGuidelines/) when writing C++ code.
+Exceptions and additions to these guidelines are noted below:

+* No exceptions or additions yet :-)

+#### Markdown

+**GUIDELINE:** The preferred line length limit is ~100 characters.
+GitHub formats lines regardless of individual length but GitHub diff is line oriented.
+Keeping lines within the preferred limit makes changes easier to review.